KarlHeitmann/karlheitmann/README.md

 I live in Chile, I'm open to work.

-I'm A self-taught and versatile software developer, specialized in Ruby on Rails and passionate about testing with RSpec.
+I'm a self-taught and versatile software developer, specialized in Ruby on Rails and passionate about testing with RSpec.

 - [Checkout my github page to read my CV](https://karlheitmann.github.io/)